 Several hundred people remain unaccounted for after a ferry carrying 476 people capsized and sank off South Korea.

-The ferry, carrying mainly school students, was travelling from the port of Incheon, in the north-west, to the southern resort island of Jeju.
+from the port of Incheon, in the north-west, to the southern resort

+island of Jeju.
 A major rescue effort is under way, using dozens of ships and helicopters.

 Several hours after the disaster, at least 290 people remained missing, local media said.